hasanIqbalAnik/q-learning-python-example/README.md

 Numpy

 * To Run:
-In a console, go to the project directory and issue: 'python main.py'
+In a console, go to the project directory and issue: 'python main.py'\

+* Only the demo, without the code presentation: https://youtu.be/gS8WFQHtsj0